DiamondLightSource/daq-config-server/docs/how-to/config-server-guide.md

 # Guide to using the config-server

-The server is centrally hosted on argus and accessible anywhere within the Diamond network.
+The server is centrally hosted on argus and is accessible anywhere within the Diamond network.
 You can quickly get a feel for it using FastAPI's generated Swagger UI at https://daq-config.diamond.ac.uk/docs

 This library provides a python client to easily make requests from Bluesky code.
 The client can use caching to prevent needlessly making time-consuming requests on data which won't have changed.
 You can choose the maximum number of items it can hold as well as the lifetime of an item upon instantiation.